atonii/alx-system_engineering-devops/0x01-shell_permissions/README.md

 change ownership of file to vincent and group to staff
 #### chown -h vincent:staff _hello
 script that changes the owner and the group owner of _hello to vincent and staff respectively.
+#### chown --from=guillaume betty hello
+script that changes the owner of the file hello to betty only if it is owned by the user guillaume